Child Adoption Lawyers in Delhi | Process, Rules & CARA Help

 Introduction

 Over the world, the adoption of children is said to be an increasing practice.
-The Juvenile Justice (Care and Protection of Children) Act, 2000 (JJ Act) and the Hindu Adoption and Maintenance Act, 1956 (HAMA), serve as the primary sources of guidance for adoption practice in India. according to a report by the news agency ANI, both laws have unique features and goals.
+The Juvenile Justice (Care and Protection of Children) Act, 2015 (JJ Act), read with the Adoption Regulations, 2022 framed by the Central Adoption Resource Authority (CARA), and the Hindu Adoption and Maintenance Act, 1956 (HAMA), serve as the primary sources of guidance for adoption practice in India.
+Both laws have unique features and goals.
 The HAMA law controls the adoption of and by Hindus.
 Buddhist, Jains, and Sikhs are all included under the religion of “Hindus”.
 It grants an adopted child all of the same rights as a child who was born naturally, including the right to inherit.

 Eligibility criteria for prospective adoptive parents